North Central College

 North Central College is a private college in Naperville, Illinois.
-It is affiliated with the United Methodist Church and has nearly 70 areas of study in undergraduate majors, minors, and programs through 19 academic departments organized in three undergraduate colleges/schools (College of Arts and Sciences, School of Business and Entrepreneurship, School of Education and Health Sciences) and a masters program (School of Graduate and Professional Studies).
+It is affiliated with the United Methodist Church and has 73 undergraduate majors of study, 17 minors, 25 graduate programs, and 4 certificate programs offered by four undergraduate colleges/schools (College of Arts and Sciences, School of Business and Entrepreneurship, School of Education and Health Sciences, Shimer Great Books School) and one School of Graduate and Professional Studies.

 History

-North Central College was founded in 1861 as Plainfield College in Plainfield, Illinois.
+North Central College was founded in 1861 as "Plainfield College" in Plainfield, Illinois.
 Classes were first held on November 11 of that year.
-On February 15, 1864, the Board of Trustees changed the name of the school to North-Western College.
+On February 15, 1864, the Board of Trustees changed the name of the school to "North-Western College".
 The college moved to Naperville in 1870 and the name was again changed in 1926 to North Central College.

 In June 2017, North Central College acquired Shimer College and instituted the Shimer Great Books School of North Central College.

-North Central College is just 30 minutes from the Chicago Loop which allows students to have internships, jobs and other opportunities in Chicago.

 Campus

-The college is on a 65-acre (24 ha) campus in downtown Naperville on Chicago Avenue.
+The college is on a 65-acre (24 ha) campus 28 miles west of Chicago, in downtown Naperville.
+The campus sits just east of the DuPage River, between North and Prairie Avenues.
+Its eastern boundary is Loomis Street for most of the campus.
+Its western boundaries are Brainard Street for the portion north of Chicago Avenue and the DuPage River for the southern portion.

 Old Main was completed in 1870 and remains the focal point of campus.

 In the early 1900s, College President Herman J. Kiekhoefer and Judge John S. Goodwin initiated contact with philanthropist Andrew Carnegie to seek out funds for new facilities on campus.
 Carnegie agreed to donate $25,000 (approximately $679,059 in the current consumer price index) to then North-Western College for a new library building.
 Carnegie Library, as it was called, was one of only a few academic libraries in Illinois that received funding from Carnegie.
 The building still exists on campus and is now known as Carnegie Hall.

 Pfeiffer Hall is North Central College's oldest fine arts building.
 The 4,500-square-foot building was built in 1926 and seats 1,057.
 This structure has been historically used by the college to screen films and host lectures, debates, and theatrical productions.
 Today Pfeiffer Hall continues to host events such as these along with live performances by popular music artists and comedians.